janrothen/ledstriplight/README.md

 ## REST API (Flask Server)

-The project includes a Flask server for remote control via HTTP endpoints:
+The project includes a Flask server for remote control via HTTP endpoints and a web-based control interface.

+### Web Interface

+A responsive web interface is available for controlling the LED strip through your browser:

+- **Access:** Navigate to `http://localhost:5000` (or `http://YOUR_PI_IP:5000` from other devices)
+- **Features:**
+  - Power control (On/Off) with visual status indicators
+  - Color picker and preset color buttons (Red, Green, Blue, White, Yellow, Magenta, Cyan)
+  - Brightness slider with real-time adjustment
+  - Live status updates and error handling
+  - Mobile-friendly responsive design

+### API Endpoints

 **Endpoints:**